Abbas200121/chatGpt/README.md

 ## Implementing Authentication (Login & Signup) – 10 Hours

 Implemented JWT authentication for user login and signup, enforced authentication so that only logged-in users can send messages, used password hashing to store passwords securely in MySQL, and fixed issues where the server sometimes failed to send tokens or encountered authentication errors.

+## Enhancing Chat Storage – 8 Hours

+Implemented per-user chat history storage, ensuring each user sees only their own previous chats upon login.
+Enhanced the backend to fetch and display user-specific chats so that users can review old messages after logging in.

+## Multi-Session Chat Support – 15 Hours

+Modified the backend to allow users to create multiple chat sessions while keeping all their past chats intact.
+Updated the frontend to display a list of active user chats, making it easy to switch between conversations seamlessly.

+## Google Authentication and Logout – 10 Hours

+Integrated Google OAuth for authentication, allowing users to log in with their Google accounts.
+Fixed issues with token handling and ensured that users remain authenticated after logging in.
+Added a logout button to allow users to clear their session securely.

+## Fixing Authentication Issues and Token Handling – 4 Hours

+Resolved issues with JWT tokens not being sent properly during login.
+Ensured tokens are correctly stored and retrieved on the frontend.
+Fixed bugs where some authentication requests were failing due to incorrect token handling in FastAPI middleware.